ad-freiburg/spatialjoin/README.md

-# Spatialjoins
+# spatialjoin

 Compute a spatial self-join (on intersects, contains, covers, touches, crosses, overlaps and equals) on line-separated WKT geometries read from stdin.

 Relations are written to stdout (or to a BZ2/GZ/plain file specified with `-o`).

-Can handle massive amounts of input data (for example, all ~1.5 B geometries stored in OpenStreetMap).
+Can handle massive amounts of input data.
+For example, the full self-join on the complete ~1.5 B geometries of OpenStreetMap can be computed (excluding the time required for input parsing and output writing) in around 90 minutes on an AMD
+Ryzen 9 7950X machine with 16 physical and 32 virtual cores, 128 GB of RAM (DDR5), and 7.7 TB of disk space (NVMe SSD).

 ## Reproducibility materials for SIGSPATIAL'24 submission 192